8 Signs You Can Handle a Medical Emergency

 You know how to do CPR

 Hopefully you never have to use it, but considering that sudden cardiac arrest is the leading cause of adult death in the U.S. and that most of these incidents happen at home, knowing how to perform CPR is crucial.
 The American Red Cross offers certification classes on adult and pediatric CPR as well as automatic external defibrillators (AED).
-To find a CPR and AED class near you or to sign up for an online-only lesson, check out the American Red Cross's website.
-For your own peace of mind, learn these surprising signs that you could be headed for a heart attack.
+To find a CPR and AED class near you or to sign up for an online-only lesson, check out the American Red Cross’s website.
+Learn the 60 secrets ER staff won’t tell you.